IT-Support-L2/Bulk-Files-Renamer/README.md

 # Bulk-Files-Renamer

-Bulk Files Renamer allows you to renmae thousands files in few seconds only!
-Thank to Python threading thechnique.
+Bulk Files Renamer allows you to rename thousands files in few seconds only!
+Thanks to Python threading technique.

 - tkinter GUI drawn with PAGE but I modified most part of the generated code.